-- Employee engagement.
-Today’s workforce wants to be enriched both personally and professionally by their job.
+- Employee engagement: Today’s workforce wants to be enriched both personally and professionally by their job.
 Career pathing allows employees to learn more about their own competencies and clearly see their value within the organization, leading to better overall engagement.

-- Retention.
-A limited career path is one of the top reasons employees might consider leaving a company.
+- Retention: A limited career path is one of the top reasons employees might consider leaving a company.
 Dedicated career pathing helps to mitigate this and reduce the risk of turnover.
 Clear growth potential provides employees with something to strive for every day and gives them a reason to stay with your organization.

-- Business health.
-Initiatives that support employee growth and wellness ultimately work to uplift and accelerate the company as a whole.
+- Business health: Initiatives that support employee growth and wellness ultimately work to uplift and accelerate the company as a whole.
 Engaged, long-term employees who love their jobs have a number of positive effects on the health of an organization — from lower absenteeism to increased productivity.

-How to develop talent with employee career pathing
+How to develop employee career paths

 Here are a few effective strategies you can use to develop a career pathing program that’s suited to fit the unique needs of your business.

-- Identify role requirements.
 The exact requirements of each position should be very clearly defined so that both management and the employee understand the specific skills and responsibilities associated with different roles within the organization.
 This includes requirements such as hard and soft skills, previous experience, education background, and day-to-day tasks.

-- Develop a unique path for each role.
 When it comes to talent development, no two paths are the same.
 The road from Junior Developer to Chief Technology Officer is very different from that of a Human Resources Assistant and CHRO.
 Plus, the people in those positions likely come with varying skills and levels of experience.
 That’s why it’s important to carefully develop a path that’s unique to the individual and the job requirements at different levels of the ladder.